Do your clients LOVE your content? No? Then lucky for you we’ve put together some tips for creating engaging content that will actually get shared.

 If you ask people why they share content on social media, most would probably say: ‘Because it’s entertaining or useful.’

 Think about what pops up in your social media feed and chances are there’s a fair whack of humour, nostalgia, inspiration and education/information.
-Depending on the circles you move in it’s probably safe to say you’ll also see a few risqué or shock-value posts, and a fair dose of cute fluffy stuff (like we said, it really depends on your friendship circles!).
+Depending on the circles you move in it’s probably safe to say you’ll also see a few risqué or shock-value posts, and a fair dose of cute fluffy stuff.

 But when it comes to creating shareable content, the main thing to understand is this – people will share content that makes them appear the way they want to be perceived.

 If we want to look smart, we will share intellectual content.
-If we want to look witty, we will share humorous content.
-If we have a cause we believe in, like animal welfare or the environment, then we’ll share content along those lines, because it makes us look socially responsible.
+Should it be our desire to appear witty, we will share humorous content.
+If there is a belief in social responsibility like animal welfare or the environment, then we’ll share content along those lines.

 The way to turn this to your advantage as a business is to picture your number #1 client, and imagine what sort of posts appear on their social media pages.
 (Learn more about profiling your number #1 client here).
 If your number one client is a real person, rather than a persona, then you may be able to actually look at their page, as opposed to imagining it.
 So much the better!